zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 2: Retrieve Connection Information for SQL Databases

 In this task, you will retrieve the IP address of the SqlServer2008 VM and the Fully Qualified Domain Name for the Azure SQL Database.
-Both information is needed to connect to your SqlServer2008 VM and Azure SQL Database from Azure Data Migration Service and Azure Data Migration Assistant.
+This information is needed to connect to your SqlServer2008 VM and Azure SQL Database from Azure Data Migration Service and Azure Data Migration Assistant.

 1. In the [Azure portal](https://portal.azure.com), navigate to your **SqlServer2008-ip** resource by selecting **Resource groups** from Azure services list, selecting the **hands-on-lab-SUFFIX** resource group, and selecting the **SqlServer2008-ip** Public IP address from the list of resources.